 Interestingly, there are Medical Apps for which the FDA does not enforce compliance with the regulations.

 Need assistance to get approval respectively CE-mark for your Medical App?
-Contact us now, we would like to help you!

 Once a mobile application is classified as a medical device, the relevant requirements of the FDA must be considered.

 How extensive the demands of the Quality System Regulations must be met, mainly depends on the risk from the respective app.
 The FDA distinguishes different classes which are not to be confused with the level of concern.

 The FDA does not enforce all Mobile Medical Apps compliance with the legal requirements.
 This discretion also applies to medical apps that are classified as Medical Device Data Systems.

 The classification of Medical Apps of medical devices and non-medical devices, such as that made by the FDA, can be transferred substantially and directly to the definition of the term in Europe according to Medical Device Directive (MDD) respectively Medical Device Regulation MDR.
 However, the documentation requirements differ.

 In Europe, manufacturers who ‘just’ develop medical apps for commercial devices (tablets and smartphones), but don’t develop specific hardware for them, don’t have to prove compliance with IEC 60601-1, the standard for electromagnetic compatibility or electrical safety.
 An extension of the terminal, for example the above instrument for blood glucose monitoring strips, negates this simplification.

 The interpretation of auditors and authorities is that Mobile Medical Apps must be treated as any other medical device.
 While this is correct, in practice there are many challenges that the manufacturers of these "medical apps" should be aware of in order to successfully pass the "certification" of their apps.

 Failing to cope with these challenges may cause: